wconvertino/FactionRats---An-Instagram-Bot-Template/README.md

 # FactionRats
-A configurable template for an Instagram bot that automatically posts pictures/videos from other accounts.
+A configurable template for an Instagram bot that automatically posts pictures/videos from desired accounts.

 Example account - "FactionRats": https://www.instagram.com/factionrats/